seek-oss/skuba/template/private-npm-package/README.md

 ### `log`

-Writes "<%- moduleName %>" to stdout.
+Writes the module name to stdout.
 Thrilling stuff.

 ```typescript